rails/rails/guides/source/caching_with_rails.md

 There are some common options used by all cache implementations.
 These can be passed to the constructor or the various methods to interact with entries.

 * `:namespace` - This option can be used to create a namespace within the cache store.
 It is especially useful if your application shares a cache with other applications.
-The default value will include the application name and Rails environment.

 * `:compress` - This option can be used to indicate that compression should be used in the cache.
 This can be useful for transferring large cache entries over a slow network.